by KD Miller

 "As I said, don't remind me," Papi repeated.
 "I cried in my uncle's arms, as he tried to reassure me that all Tuscano men would go gray before forty."

 A look of disbelief and disgust at my short-lived black hair crossed over my face.
 Then it dawned on me.

 "Wait," I looked at Uncle Theodore, "You're the oldest, wouldn't you have gone gray first?"

-I watched my uncle crush out his cigarette in the ashtray on the side table.
+I watched my uncle crush out his cigarette in the ashtray on the antique side table.
 "It's all making sense, isn't it?"

 "I think so?"
 I squeaked, scared of what they were hiding.

 Dr. Francis looked down at the diary, as he reached to push his reading glasses up.

 "Let's us begin," he started.
 "Catrina Muller throws her fox fur wrap over her shoulders and races across the snow-covered streets of Sherwood, Texas.
 Her boots made slapping sounds as they made contact with the melted water.
-Once a week, at precisely ten to noon, she meets up with her husband at his floral shop and they take the train to McKinney for lunch.
+Once a week, at precisely ten to noon, she meets up with her husband at his floral shop and they take the train one town over for lunch.
 With a deep breath, she inhales and exhales, revealing white puffs in the air."

 I settle back down and instantly lay my head on Papi's shoulder.
-He responds by taking a hold of my hand.
+He responds by taking hold of my hand.
 I'm ready.